patsprice/https-github.com-bretfisher-container.training/slides/k8s/concepts-k8s.md

 - By default, Kubernetes uses the Docker Engine to run containers

-- We could also use `rkt` ("Rocket") from CoreOS

-- Or leverage other pluggable runtimes through the *Container Runtime Interface*
+- Or use other runtimes through the *Container Runtime Interface*: CRI-O, or containerd

-  (like CRI-O, or containerd)
+- Note: you might hear of `rkt` ("Rocket") but it's obsolete
 ---

-class: extra-details

 ## Do we need to run Docker at all?